raspberrypilearning/getting-started-with-picamera/en/step_6.md

 The camera should take one picture every two seconds.
 Once the third picture is taken, the preview closes.

 --- task ---
-- Look at your Desktop to find the three new pictures.
+- Look at your desktop to find the three new pictures.
 --- /task ---